SpudGunMan/meshing-around/modules/games/README.md

 - Emojis are used for X and O unless disabled in settings.
 - Your win/loss stats are tracked across games.
 - The bot will try to win, block you, or pick a random move.
-- Play via DM for best experience.
+- Play via DM for best experience, or run the game server for network/visual play.
 - Only one game session per player at a time.

 ## Credits

-- Written for Meshtastic mesh-bot by Martin
+- Written for Meshtastic mesh-bot by Martin, refactored by K7MHI

 # MasterMind Game Module